Las Vegas Casino Timeline

 1989

-• The Mirage opens, launching the megaresort era.
+• The Mirage (and its volcano) opens on 11/22/89, launching the megaresort era.

 • Marina becomes MGM Marina.